MetaboHUB-MetaToul/IsoGroup/doc/tutorials_untargeted.rst

 Grouping parameters
 ********************************************************************************

-IsoGroup provides flexible options to adapt to various experimental conditions, such as isotopic tracer, mass accuracy, or data processing quality
+IsoGroup provides flexible options to adapt to various experimental conditions, such as the isotopic tracer used, mass tolerance (ppm), and retention time window.

 :Measurements file: Path to the :ref:`Measurements file (untargeted)`.
 :Isotopic tracer: The tracer used for your experiment.
 :ppm tolerance: The mass accuracy allowed for the grouping of isotopologues into isotopic clusters, in ppm (parts per million).
 :rt tolerance: The retention time tolerance for the grouping of isotopologues into isotopic clusters, in seconds.
-:Verbose: If set, the console and the log-file will contain all information necessary to check intermediate results of the annotation process.

 Additional optional parameters
 ----------------------------------------------------------------------------------